Edward Ball Wakulla Springs State Park

 Edward Ball Wakulla Springs State Park is a Florida State Park in Wakulla County, Florida, United States.
 This 6,000 acre (24 km2) wildlife sanctuary, located south of Tallahassee, is listed on the National Register of Historic Places, and designated a National Natural Landmark.

 History

 The park draws its name from Edward Ball, the DuPont family financial manager who sold the park lands to the state of Florida.
 He built the lodge in 1937.
 His trust posthumously sold the tract to the state in 1986.

 Paleo Indians are known to have camped at the spring 12,000 years ago, where they hunted mastodons, bison, and other ancient animals.
 The bottom of the spring bowl is littered with bones of mastodons, giant sloths, giant armadillos, and camels.
-Glass bottom boat tours of the spring and river operate all year.
+Glass bottom boat tours no longer operate due to a decrease in water clarity, but standard boat tours of the spring and river operate all year.

 Fifty-four archaeological sites have been identified in the park.
 Excavation of part of the Wakulla Springs Lodge site (8WA329) found successive strata of artifacts from 20th century, Seminole, Fort Walton culture, Weeden Island culture, Norwood culture, Archaic, and Paleoindian occupations.